Predicting with Proxies: Transfer Learning in High Dimension: Problem Formulation

 \begin{definition} A random variable $z \in \R$ is $\sigma$-subgaussian if $\E[e^{tz}] \leq e^{\sigma^2 t^2/2} $ for every $t \in \R$. \end{definition} This definition implies $\E[z] = 0$ and $\text{Var}[z] \leq \sigma^2$.
 Many classical distributions are subgaussian; typical examples include any bounded, centered distribution, or the normal distribution.
 Note that the errors need not be identically distributed.

 Our goal is to estimate $\betag$ accurately in order to make good decisions for new observations with respect to their true predicted outcomes.
 In a typical regression problem, the gold data would suffice.
 However, we often have very limited gold data, leading to high-variance erroneous estimates.
+This can be either because $\ngold$ is small (Example \ref{ex:diabetes}) or $\sigmag$ is large (Example \ref{ex:expedia}).
 Thus, we can benefit by utilizing information from proxy data, even if this data is biased.

 Decision-makers employ proxy data because the proxy predictive task is closely related to the true predictive task.
 In other words, $\betag \approx \betap$.
 To model the relationship between the true and proxy predictive tasks, we write